Skip to main content

 About Chia I

 Chia I has confirmed 2026 MICHELIN Plate recognition in New Taipei, which makes it worth considering for diners who want an externally noted venue without assuming a formal fine-dining format.
-The verified essentials are limited: the venue is in New Taipei, the dress code is casual, the MICHELIN Plate mention is confirmed.
-Beyond that, specific details such as cuisine, price range, menu format, hours, signature dishes should not be assumed.
+The essentials are limited: the venue is in New Taipei, the dress code is casual, the MICHELIN Plate mention is confirmed.
+Beyond that, specific details such as cuisine, price range, menu format, hours, signature dishes are best checked directly.

 That makes the planning question direct: choose Chia I if its New Taipei location fits your day and if the MICHELIN Plate recognition is enough reason to put it on the shortlist.
 If convenience, a particular style of meal, or a known format matters more, compare it with other dining options before committing.
 Chi Yuan or Huí Huí may also be useful names to consider, depending on what else you are planning.